SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 The power of the World Below wanes, even as the power of Equinox rises.
 Also known as Dusk, this smaller parasitic manifold is home to the exiled shadow elves and ruled by the Queen of Shadows, third of the Three Sisters Below.
 She plots to return her people to their homeland in Orden, and to escape the twisted shadow world.

 The last plane of law, the Seven Cities of Hell, is among the lowest of the lower planes.
 A realm of devils proud of their civilization, the Seven Cities are each ruled by an archduke who schemes to ascend to the Throne of Hell.
 Living in a world of bureaucratic law, the [[Devil|devil]] denizens of Hell have little interest in the other planes.
 Life is so much more interesting down here.
 The seven dukes of Hell conspired together once, agreeing to create the Order of Desolation, also known as the illriggers.
-Doing so was meant to extend their power into the timescape, and to defend the Seven Cities from the demon hordes below.
+Doing so was meant to extend their power into the timescape, and to [[Defend|defend]] the Seven Cities from the demon hordes below.

 The demons of the Abyssal Waste, the lowest plane, claw and scramble over each other, competing for souls in this heat-blasted desert under a baleful, giant orange sun.
 Mindless collections of organs, claws, and teeth, demons collect souls until they reach sentience, gaining identity and the blessing of memory.
 These demons will do anything to escape upward out of the wasteland, lest they lose their collected souls, lose their identities, and fall into that mindless state called lethe.